Omerixe/EcoMi/README.md

-For more information visit EcoMi on Devpost (link follows)
+For more information visit EcoMi on Devpost https://devpost.com/software/imprint-rohb1d